asalavaty/influential/vignettes/Vignettes.md

-The function `cond.prob.analysis` assesses the conditional probability of deviation of two centrality measures (or any other two continuous variables) from their corresponding means in oposite directions.
+The function `cond.prob.analysis` assesses the conditional probability of deviation of two centrality measures (or any other two continuous variables) from their corresponding means in opposite directions.

 ``` r
 MyData <- centrality.measures        # Preparing the data